New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

-To include the coefficients, $\beta$ and $\beta^2$, in the generated cluster variable, we extend the initial cluster by adding the frozen variable $\beta^2$ and inserting the row $(0,1,0,0,0,0,2)$ to the exchange matrix $\tilde{B}$.
-Then we can show that the following statement is true.
+The matrix $\tilde{B}$ above generates a coefficient-free cluster algebra, but both the parameter $\be$ and its square appear in front of some of the terms in \eqref{systmtauB3ii}.
+To incorporate this into the exchange relations, we extend the initial cluster by adding the frozen variable $\tx_8=\beta$ and adjoining an extra row with entries $(0,1,0,0,0,0,2)$ to the exchange matrix $\tilde{B}$.
+Then we can obtain the following statement, which constitutes the Laurentification of the deformed $\rB_3$ map $\hat{\varphi}_2$.